determined-ai/determined/docs/setup-cluster/k8s/internal-task-gateway.md

 ### Gateway
 In the CRD `gateways.gateway.networking.k8s.io` `schema.openAPIV3Schema.properties.spec.properties.listeners.maxItems` defines a max limit of how many listeners can be active on a single gateway.
-This limit sets the upper bound on how many tasks can be activly proxied.
+This limit sets the upper bound on how many tasks can be actively proxied.

-note k8s valiation complexity cost estimates.
+note k8s validation complexity cost estimates.

 - limit of listeners in gateway CRD setup
 ### Master Configuration